Breast Imaging Fellowship

 Breast Imaging Section Chief

 Our program is a combination of intense clinical training, significant research experience (with internationally known scholars available as mentors), and elective experience with Medical Oncology, Surgical Oncology, and Breast Pathology.
-The fellow will progressively learn to manage a full service breast-imaging center, including interaction with clinical colleagues, as well as gain valuable research experience.
-This training will provide the fellow comprehensive training for any future endeavors in Breast Imaging.
+The fellow will progressively learn to manage a full service breast-imaging center, including interaction with clinical colleagues, and gain valuable research experience.
+This training will also provide comprehensive training for any future endeavors in Breast Imaging.

 Diagnostic imaging and interventional modalities including digital mammography, sonography, magnetic resonance imaging, positron emmission mammography, and tomosynthesis are utilized to give a broad clinical training.